music blog, Berlin, music blogger, Fair Music Transparency and Money Flows in the Music Industry

 source: Rethink Music Initiative, Fair Music Transparency and Money Flows in the Music Industry

-Here you can find an infographic how the global recording industry evolved.
+Here you can find an infographic on how the global recording industry evolved.

 Fair Music Transparency and Money Flows in the Music Industry